fozretro/ap6rtc/README.md

 Support for RTC within the Electron AP6
 =======================================

-Project to explore and hopefully implement RTC commands and others that make use of the RTC within the Electron AP6.
+This is a project to explore and implement RTC commands and others that make use of the RTC within the Electron AP6 by Dave Hitchens.
 More discussion [here](https://www.stardot.org.uk/forums/viewtopic.php?t=28720).
+Currenty status is that the I2C ROM by MartinB is working!
+See `/dist/i2c/I2C31EAP6.rom` and known issues below.

+**IMPORTANT NOTE**: This reposotiry is only for development purposes a final distribution means for this has note been considered.

 Useful Stuff
 ------------